 - a photograph (optional)

-* Once a teacher completes the project entry form, the system will automatically create a “pin” for their class on the interactive map.
+* Once a teacher completes the project entry form, the system automatically creates an information pin and info box for their class on the Kids’ Guide map.

-* This pin and related class content will be screened for foul language and inappropriate images etc. before it will appear online.
-The timeline for a class pin to become visible to the public will depend on the number of pins created each day.
+* Thee related class content will be screened for foul language and inappropriate images etc. before it will appear online.

-* When the public clicks on a class pin, a pop-up will open showing the basic information and links to the class content.
+* When the public clicks on a class pin, a pop-up info box will open showing the basic information and any links to the class content.

-* All Kids’ Guide to Canada content will be searchable by location, grade level, language of content, and topic — or any combination thereof.
+* All Kids’ Guide to Canada content will be searchable by location, grade level, language of content, and topic.
 Once different criteria are selected, the interactive map will refresh itself to show the results of your search.

 * The Kids’ Guide to Canada and the project video will remain online for at least 5 years for the children of Canada and around the world to learn about the land and people of Canada from our children’s point of view.